Milosm991/final-project/README.md

 To start this program you'll need to clone and run this server to your machine: https://github.com/nenadbugaric/interviews-reports-api-mock

+Then:
+- Clone this code to your machine
+- Run npm install
+- Run npm start

 Login:
   email: dev@dev.com
   password: developer